fritz-hh/scripts_NAS4Free/README.md

 =======

 - Download software here: https://github.com/fritz-hh/scripts_NAS4Free/tags
-- Copy the files in a folder of your NAS(all scripts must be copied into the same folder)
+- Copy the files in a folder of your NAS
 - Create a tmp folder
 - Create a log folder
 - Update the config.sh file according to your needs (paths, email addresses...)